 One piece of property might be partly “marital” and partly "separate."
 For example, if your spouse put a down payment of $500 on a car right before you got married, and then has been making car payments of $100 per month since, $500 worth of the car is "separate" property.
 If you renovated a house together, that you owned prior to the marriage, that house would also be part "marital property" and part "separate property."
 In both cases, you would need to subtract out the value of the "separate" part before you divide everything else.

 - Do you need to live in the home where you both lived together?
-Write something like, “I request exclusive use of the marital home,” in your temporary orders.
-Say why it's important that you have the use of the home.

 Even if your name isn’t on a bill, or if you don’t have possession of the property or item, don’t assume you won’t be held responsible.
 For example, you may be held accountable for your spouse’s medical expenses.
-Or you could be sued if your spouse doesn't make the payments on a car they bought while you were married—even if your spouse has the car now and you have never driven it.
+Or you could be sued if your spouse doesn't make the payments on a car he or she bought while you were married—even if your spouse has the car now and you have never driven it.